erasebegin/my-notes/src/content/notes/Jokes 1.md

 ---
 While traveling in Japan I was at a bar when I saw a man with a little Charlie Chaplin moustache and a floppy fringe and he looked just about the age Hitler would be about now sitting with a familiar looking woman.
 I had to know, I had to ask.
 So I went over to him and said “excuse me are you-“
-“Yes, it is me, I am ze person you sinking of, I am he, zis is my wife Eva it. does not matter to me anymore that people know who I am, we have been amassing an army and soon we will be back stronger zan ever.
-This time we will kill 12 million Jews!!! … and 3 acrobats.”
+“Yes, it iz me, I am ze person you sinking of, I am he, zis is my wife Eva.
+It does not matter anymore zat people know who I am, we have been amassing an army and zoon we will be back stronger zan ever.
+Zis time we will kill 12 million Jews!!! … and 3 acrobats.”

 “… why 3 acrobats?”